MSc Advanced Social Work with Children and FamiliesFind a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Students on the MSc in Advanced Social Work with Children and Families are qualified and experienced social workers, who are currently employed in a variety of children and family settings in the UK.
-The programme is aligned with the British Association of Social Workers' Professional Capabilities Framework and the Department for Education's knowledge and skills statement for child and family social workers.
+The programme is aligned with the British Association of Social Workers' Professional Capabilities Framework and the Department for Education’s Knowledge and Skills Statement for child and family practitioners.

 It has been designed to provide high-quality continuing professional development for social work practitioners and managers.
 Successful completion of the programme will support professional registration and enhance opportunities for career progression.